Title VI Coordinator

 Title VI of the 1964 Civil Rights Act

-SJTPO, as the MPO for Southern New Jersey, serves as the primary forum where the New Jersey Department of Transportation, transit providers, local agencies, and the public work together to develop local transportation plans and programs that address the region’s needs.
-To meet the requirements of Title VI, the Organization must:
+As the Metropolitan Planning Organization (MPO) for southern New Jersey, SJTPO serves as the primary forum where the New Jersey Department of Transportation (NJDOT), transit providers, local agencies, and the region’s public work together to develop local transportation plans and programs that address the region’s needs.
+To meet the requirements of Title VI, SJTPO must:

 - Enhance its analytical capabilities to ensure that the Regional Transportation Plan (RTP) and the Transportation Improvement Program (TIP) comply with Title VI;